pensjonatus/flash-fiction/blog/boardwalks-and-bridges.md

 ---
-title: 'Boardwalks and Bridges'
+title: Boardwalks and Bridges
 date: '2012-11-06'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I was on holiday again, almost out of season this time.
 It was a seaside town in